This spot has been added by

 A school of redtoothed triggerfish above the reef edge.

 At the end of the flat, you’ll explore the drop-off.
 Its near-vertical face is well below normal snorkeling depth, but the upper areas have numerous caves, ledges, and an array of hard corals, soft corals, sponges, sea fans, and sea lilies.
-This is precisely this pristine coral environment that makes the Wakatobi Resort a world-renowned snorkeling destination.
+It is precisely this pristine coral environment that makes the Wakatobi Resort a world-renowned snorkeling destination.

 Cuttlefish at Wakatobi Resort